zoukkinen/busted/readme.txt

 == Description ==

 Saves you from asking "have you emptied your cache?".
 And forces the "style.css?v.1.1.1" to update if file is changed.
+This is a fixed version of the orginal "Busted"-plugin.

 **Features**